IBS and the keto diet

-Changing to a low-carb, high-fat diet completely resolved her constipation and reduced her formerly frequent attacks of diarrhea to less than once a month.
+Changing to a low-carb, high-fat diet completely resolved her constipation and reduced her formerly frequent attacks of diarrhea to less than once a month.1

 “My ketogenic diet now completely controls my IBS symptoms,” she says, noting that it even seems to have healed her gut’s old problems.
-“If I do ever cheat and indulge in some of my old triggers like ice cream or fruit, it doesn’t seem to cause an attack any more.
-In the past I would have been in the bathroom within an hour.”1
+“If I do ever cheat and indulge in some of my old triggers like ice cream or fruit, it doesn’t seem to cause an attack anymore.
+In the past I would have been in the bathroom within an hour.”

-Most of us are ecstatic to broadcast our success with weight loss or reversal of type 2 diabetes on the keto diet.
-We talk to friends and family enthusiastically about the pounds melting off, our blood sugar normalizing, our cravings gone and our minds becoming beautifully clear.
-We post our before-and-after pictures on Facebook and detail how now eating meat, cheese, eggs and butter is giving us a new lease on life.
+Most of us are ecstatic to broadcast our keto success with weight loss or reversing type 2 diabetes.
+We talk to friends and family enthusiastically about the pounds melting off, our blood sugar normalizing, and our minds becoming clearer.
+We post before-and-after pictures on Facebook and explain how eating meat, eggs and butter is giving us a new lease on life.

-And yet, for many it is a welcome, surprising benefit.
-Improvements in IBS symptoms are commonly reported in emails to Diet Doctor.
-Many keto themed blogs discuss the phenomenon as do multiple Reddit discussion threads.2 A survey of doctors on this site, who recommend low-carb/keto eating, found that among their patients, it is very common to have a dramatic improvement, even a resolution of long-standing IBS symptoms.3It is one of the most welcome side effects of the diet.
+For many, relief from IBS comes as a welcome surprise.
+Improvements in symptoms are commonly reported in emails to Diet Doctor.
+Many keto themed blogs discuss the phenomenon, as do Reddit discussion threads.2 A survey of doctors who recommend low-carb eating found that among their patients, it’s very common to have dramatic improvements or even resolution of long-standing IBS symptoms.3It is one of the most appreciated side effects of the diet.
 Dr. Ted Naiman said he has seen it occur among “countless patients.”
-Dr. Sarah Hallberg, too, says “we see it all the time.”
+Dr. Sarah Hallberg also says, “We see it all the time.”

-But when they go on the low-carb high-fat (LCHF) diet, most see an improvement within two weeks or less, she says.
-Not only does Dr. Bourdua-Roy’s have the majority of her patients on the diet report significant improvement or a complete disappearance of their IBS symptoms, she has experienced it herself.
-“I have had a complete resolution of bloating, pain and excessive gas.”5
+But when they go on a low-carb diet, most see an improvement within two weeks or less, she says.
+In addition to most of Dr. Bourdua-Roy’s patients having improvement or complete disappearance of their IBS symptoms, she has experienced it herself.
+“I’ve had a complete resolution of bloating, pain and excessive gas.”5

 I have, too.
 I now consider my mild IBS completely cured on the ketogenic diet.
-In my very first post for Diet Doctor I described how going low carb resolved not only my pre-diabetes, but resulted in barely a grumble from my sometimes grumpy gut.
-Like Atkins-Reeves, too, it seems the diet has even reset my underlying intestinal tolerance.
-Trigger foods that used to bother me, like runny eggs or raw spinach, don’t anymore.
+In my very first post for Diet Doctor I described how going low carb resolved not only my prediabetes but resulted in barely a grumble from my sometimes grumpy gut.

 Could restricting carbohydrates be the key to your happier gut?